inclavare-containers/TNG/README.md

 ## Usage

-The simplest way to launch a TNG instance is the `launch` subcommand.
+The main part of TNG is the `launch` subcommand.
 Here is the usage:

 ```txt
 Usage: tng launch [OPTIONS]